Simplifying Connected Props with Redux and TypeScript

 tsx

-Note that we use typeof to infer the types of the actions and the types in mapStateToProps are basically a combination of AppState and OwnProps types.
-Looks like we're doing a lot of manual type declaration for the types we have already available elsewhere, so why not to use that type information and infer the component props automatically?
+Note that in the example above, we use typeof to infer the types of actions, and the types in mapStateToProps are a combination of AppState and OwnProps types.
+This can be a lot of manual type declaration for types that are already available elsewhere.
+Instead of doing all of this by hand, we can use the available type information to automatically infer the component props.

-Another issue here is that the dispatched actions return a function of ThunkAction type, which in turn returns void (i.e. nothing).
-When connecting the component to Redux and running TypeScript in a strict mode, we get the following error:
+Another issue with the example is that the dispatched actions return a function of type ThunkAction, which in turn returns void.
+When connecting the component to Redux and running TypeScript in strict mode, you may encounter an error like this:

 tsx